310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora sad4 %}
 But I just don’t understand.
 Is that really somethin' only you can do, Midori-kun?

-Do you *really* have to help 'em out that badly?
+Do you *really* gotta help 'em out that badly?
 Isn’t your family in good health?

 If they are, then they should be fine without your help.
 {% endbubble %}